Dayton, Ohio: Ecology

-Government

-The Dayton City Commission is composed of the mayor and four city commissioners.
-Each city commission member is elected at-large on a non-partisan basis for four-year, overlapping terms.
-All policy items are decided by the city commission, which is empowered by the City Charter to pass ordinances and resolutions, adopt regulations, and appoint the city manager.
-The city manager is responsible for budgeting and implementing policies and initiatives.
-Dayton was the first large American city to adopt the city manager form of municipal government, in 1913.

 Cityscape

 Architecture

 Unlike many Midwestern cities its age, Dayton has very broad and straight downtown streets (generally two or three full lanes in each direction) that improved access to the downtown even after the automobile became popular.
 The main reason for the broad streets was that Dayton was a marketing and shipping center from its beginning; streets were broad to enable wagons drawn by teams of three to four pairs of oxen to turn around.
 Also, some of today's streets were once barge canals flanked by draw-paths.

 A courthouse building was built in downtown Dayton in 1888 to supplement Dayton's original Neoclassical courthouse, which still stands.
 This second, "new" courthouse has since been replaced with new facilities as well as a park.
 The Old Court House has been a favored political campaign stop.
 On September 17, 1859, Abraham Lincoln delivered an address on its steps.
 Eight other presidents have visited the courthouse, either as presidents or during presidential campaigns: Andrew Johnson, James Garfield, John F. Kennedy, Lyndon B. Johnson, Richard Nixon, Gerald Ford, Ronald Reagan, and Bill Clinton.

 The Dayton Arcade, which opened on March 3, 1904, was built in the hopes of replacing open-air markets throughout the city.
 Throughout the decades, the Arcade has gone through many transformations but has retained its charm.
 Some of its main features include a Flemish facade at the Third Street entrance, a glass dome above the Arcade rotunda, and a chateau roof line above the Third Street facade.
 The Dayton Arcade is currently under renovations with no official completion date set.

 In 2009, the CareSource Management Group finished construction of a $55 million corporate headquarters in downtown Dayton.
 The 300000 sqft, 10-story building was downtown's first new office tower in more than a decade.

 Dayton's two tallest buildings are the Kettering Tower at 408 ft and the KeyBank Tower at 385 ft.
 Kettering Tower was originally Winters Tower, the headquarters of Winters Bank.
 The building was renamed after Virginia Kettering when Winters was merged into Bank One.
 KeyBank Tower was known as the MeadWestvaco Tower before KeyBank gained naming rights to the building in 2008.

 Ted Rall said in 2015 that over the last five decades Dayton has been demolishing some of its architecturally significant buildings to reduce the city's rental vacancy rate and thus increase the occupancy rate.